-The term ‘Salary’ signifies any consideration given to employee by his employer.
-Any income is known as Salary if relationship between Payer and Payee is of Employer & Employee.
+The term Salary signifies any consideration given to an employee by his employer.
+Any income is known as salary if the relationship between Payer and Payee is that of Employer & Employee.

-1. Basic Salary – Basic Salary is the minimum salary given by the employer to employee keeping in mind his qualifications, experience and technical skills.
-Basic salary is always given under grade system.
-This is a fixed component in your salary portion or CTC package (cost to company).
+1. Basic Salary – Basic Salary is the minimum salary given by the employer to the employee, keeping in mind his qualifications, experience, and technical skills.
+Usually, a grading system determines the amount of basic salary to be given to a particular employee.
+This basic salary component is a fixed component in your salary portion or CTC package (Cost to Company).

 HRA Exemption allowed will be least of the following:

 a) Actual HRA Received

 b) Actual Rent paid reduced by 10% of Salary

 c) 50% of basic salary in-case where the taxpayer is residing in a metro city.

 d) 40% of basic salary in-case where the taxpayer is living in a non-metro city.